Top-level config

 Whether to compress the results when writing them to disk.
 This can save disk space but might increase the time needed to write and read the results.
 Refer to JLD2.jl for more information about compression.

 A list of result extraction modes to activate, see below for more details.
-The default depends on the setting of memory_only: If memory_only is true, the default is none, otherwise it is all.
+The default depends on the setting of memory_only: If memory_only is true, the default is none, otherwise it is input+log.
+You can use all to activate all possible settings.

 Example for the results section.